Tailored Brands' (TLRD) CEO Dinesh Lathi on Q4 2019 Results - Earnings Call Transcript

 With regard to increasing cash on hand, on Monday of this week, we drew down $260 million from our revolving credit facility and an abundance of caution and as a proactive measure.
 We currently have just under $400 million in cash, which includes approximately $100 million from the recently completed sale of the Joseph Abboud trademarks that can be applied to reinvestments in the business.

 The second thing we were doing to increase liquidity is eliminating or deferring all discretionary spending.
-We are significantly reducing inventory by plans, capital expenditures, advertising spend and store and headquarters overhead costs.
+We are significantly reducing inventory buy plans, capital expenditures, advertising spend and store and headquarters overhead costs.
 These actions will meaningfully reduce cash outlays.
 We also have contingency plans for deeper cuts if our stores are closed beyond March 28th.
 We believe the aggressive actions we’ve taken and the contingency plans we’ve developed will allow us to weather this period of uncertainty.

-As I’m sure you appreciate the rapidly changing business environment makes providing accurate and useful guidance, very difficult.
+As I’m sure you appreciate the rapidly changing business environment makes providing accurate and useful guidance very difficult.
 And so I will not be providing any guidance for fiscal 2020 at this time.
 I look forward to doing so as visibility of economic and business conditions improves.

 I wish you and your family’s good health and now I’ll turn the call back to Dinesh to wrap up.